 It’s time to treat yourself to an extraordinary stay at Gaylord Opryland Resort & Convention Center that will keep you reminiscing for years to come.

-This luxury state-of-art resort features 9 acres of indoor gardens, the world-class Relâche Spa, indoor and outdoor pool, golf course, fitness center, event venues, and a wide selection of award-winning restaurants and bars, which will certainly guarantee a one-of-a-kind resort experience.
+This luxury state-of-the-art resort features 9 acres of indoor gardens, the world-class Relâche Spa, an indoor and outdoor pool, a golf course, a fitness center, event venues, and a wide selection of award-winning restaurants and bars, which will certainly guarantee a one-of-a-kind resort experience.

 Indoor gardens feature trees, bridges, lush tropical plants, winding pathways, waterfalls, and guitars suspended from the ceiling.